gundter/prime_peer_jq_03/readme.md

 In addition to this functionality, clicking a result's `div` should expand the `div` it is inside of to show all useful information (at minimum include the description, release date & platform), using jQuery's `on` function.

 Rather than manually creating a database with video game data, this project uses [Giantbomb's API](http://www.giantbomb.com/api/).
 Since you're unfamiliar with the API and Ajax in general, we have already created the JavaScript functions for searching and you just have to create the front-end and manipulate the data.
 To use the functions you have to [sign up](https://auth.giantbomb.com/signup/) at Giantbomb, then under "Grab an API key" click "Get one!"
 Take that API key and paste it into your JavaScript file so that `var apikey = 'YOUR-API-KEY'`.

+##HARD MODE

+In addition to the ability to search, the user should be able to sort and/or filter results based on platform, release date and name.